Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 (FPort) is 8-bit long and the values from 1 to 223 can be used.
 It allows LoRaWAN network and application to identify data.

-A fragmentation session with application payload transfered from device to server, is called uplink fragmentation session.
+A fragmentation session with application payload transferred from device to server, is called uplink fragmentation session.
 It uses FPortUpShort or FPortUpLong for data uplink and SCHC control downlinks.
-The other way, a fragmentation session with application payload transfered from server to device, is called downlink fragmentation session.
+The other way, a fragmentation session with application payload transferred from server to device, is called downlink fragmentation session.
 It uses FPortDown for uplink and downlinks.